Skip to main content

 For further assistance, consult SendGrid Docs which provide tailored guidance on SPF record integration as part of their Automated Security recommendations.

-Verifying Your SPF Record for Correctness
+How Do You Verify Your SPF Record for Correctness?

 After correctly setting the SPF record to include SendGrid, verifying the record’s accuracy is critical to ensure email authentication functions as intended.